zhz503/Master-Graduate-Thesis/README.md

 3. Developed Bidirectional RRT in 2D maps.
 4. Searching for other motion planning algorithms.
 5. Implemented Bidirectional RRT in 3D point cloud maps.
+6. Extracted the Point Cloud data from existing maps.
-6. Solve the Collision Detection problem in Point Cloud maps.
+7. Solve the Collision Detection problem in Point Cloud maps.
-7. Considering dynamic and kinematic UAV models.
+8. Considering dynamic and kinematic UAV models.

 ### Current results:
 Bi-RRT in Point Cloud map: